huggingface/blog/audio-datasets.md

 </figure>

 Streaming mode has three primary advantages over downloading the entire dataset at once:
 1. **Disk space:** samples are loaded to memory one-by-one as we iterate over the dataset.
-Since the data is not downloaded locally, there are no disk space requirements, so you can use datasets of arbitrary size!
+Since the data is not downloaded locally, there are no disk space requirements, so you can use datasets of arbitrary size.
 2. **Download and processing time:** audio datasets are large and need a significant amount of time to download and process.
 With streaming, loading and processing is done on the fly, meaning you can start using the dataset as soon as the first sample is ready.
 3. **Easy experimentation:** you can experiment on a handful samples to check that your script works without having to download the entire dataset.